Piyush-BA/concur-manual/docs/getting-started.md

 Field | Description
 --- | ---
-Trip Search | This section provides the tools you need to book a trip with any or all of these:
-Flight: Use to book a flight.
-You can also book hotel and reserve a car at the same time.
-Car, Hotel, Limo, or Rail: Use to book hotels, reserve rental cars, etc. if not including them while booking a flight (Flight tab).
+Trip Search | This section provides the tools you need to book a trip.
+Flight, Use to book a flight.
+You an also book hotel and reserve a car at the same time.
 Alerts | This section displays informational alerts about Travel features.
 Company Notes | Content is provided by your company administrator.
 My Trips | This section lists your upcoming trips.